The CRNA Career Path with CRNA Salary Information plus the Top 10 Best CRNA Programs

 How Much Do CRNAs Make?

-According to the Bureau of Labor Statistics (BLS), the median CRNA annual salary was $205,770 in May 2022.
-The highest 10 percent earned more than $239,200 per year, while the lowest 10 percent earned $143,870 per year.
+According to the Bureau of Labor Statistics (BLS), the median annual CRNA salary was $205,770 in May 2022.
+The highest 10 percent earned a CRNA salary of more than $239,200 per year, while the lowest 10 percent earned $143,870 per year.
 The BLS also reported that the highest-paying industries for nurse anesthetists were outpatient care centers, specialty hospitals, and ambulatory health care services.

 Where Can CRNAs Work?